cdevries380/coffee-sales-analysis/README.md

 **Key Insights**

 - **Lattes** are the top-selling beverage
-- **Americanos with milk** are close behind
+- **Americanos with milk** follow closely
-- These items are ideal for promotions, bundles, and inventory prioritization
+- These drinks are strong candidates for promotions and product bundling

 ---

 ### **2. Total Sales by Hour of the Day**

-Using SQL, I extracted hourly sales patterns and visualized them in Google Sheets.
+Using SQL, I extracted hourly sales trends and visualized them in Google Sheets.

 ![Total Coffee Sales by Hour](images/sales_by_hour.png)

 **Key Insights**

 - Peak sales occur at **10 AM** (over **10k**)
-- A secondary peak occurs at **4 PM** (~9k)
+- A secondary afternoon peak appears at **4 PM** (~9k)
-- These patterns are useful for staffing and preparation planning
+- These patterns highlight critical hours for staffing and preparation

 ---

-## **Share**

-To communicate findings clearly:

-- Visualizations were created in Google Sheets
-- The project was documented in this GitHub README
-- Each insight is paired with a visual and practical explanation

----

-## **Act**
+## **Share / Act**

+I compiled the visualizations and insights into this GitHub README to clearly communicate the findings.
 Based on the analysis, a coffee shop could:

-### **Product Strategy**
-- Promote top-selling drinks
+- Focus inventory planning on top-selling beverages like **Lattes** and **Americanos with milk**
-- Bundle Lattes with pastries
+- Offer targeted promotions or pair these drinks with pastries to increase revenue
-- Stock inventory around the most popular beverages

-### **Operational Strategy**
-- Increase staffing around **10 AM** and **4 PM**
+- Schedule additional staff during the busiest hours (**10 AM** and **4 PM**)
-- Brew ahead during peak windows
-- Use slow hours for restocking and prep
+- Use slower hours for prep, restocking, and equipment maintenance

-These insights can help improve sales strategy, staffing efficiency, and customer experience.
+These actions can directly improve efficiency, customer experience, and sales performance.